Last Updated on June 8, 2021 by Celeste

 Driving in Greece

-I have been driving in Greece for more than 20 years.
-I have driven on islands, through the mountainous mainland and the last 18 years I have been in busy city life Athens.
+I have been driving in Greece for more than 25 years.
+I have driven on islands, through the mountainous mainland and for the past 21 years I have been in busy city life in Athens.
 I currently make 4 school runs per day.
-And I love taking the care for small road trips on the weekends.
+And I love taking small road trips on the weekends.
 I believe that I am a good driver and have much experience.
 Yet, I cannot get used to some aspects of driving in Greece.
 Although I would definitely recommend hiring a car to explore Greece, I would also like to give you some advice.

 The first thing that you will notice on the highways during your road trip in Greece are the many toll stations.
 It seems that there are just too many.
 (Leaving Athens on my way to any nearby city I encounter a minimum of 5 tolls stations!)
 The Greek motorways are built and managed by about 6 different companies and this makes road tolls in Greece more complicated than in other European countries.
 Tolls are collected during each pass at the toll gates.
 Besides fees for highways, there are also charges for passing some bridges and tunnels.
 If you travel in Greece often or if you live in Greece you can use any of the automatic toll payment systems.